 From there, which frequency your device will use will be determined automatically by your router.
 Which it puts you on is based on a variety of factors such as compatibility, distance, network usage, signal strength, and more.

-This means you as the user don't ever have to switch back and forth.
+This means you as the user do not need to switch back and forth.
 You connect to "Home" and leave it up to your router to steer your devices between the two frequencies behind the scenes.

 - A single network to concern yourself with, while still utilizing both frequencies

 - No need to switch between networks depending on the situation

 - You no longer have direct control over which frequency you're on

 - Your device may connect to the slower 2.4 GHz band, despite you being near the router

 - Only select devices can display which frequency they're currently using, so it may be entirely invisible to you which the router steered you to -- you may need to use specialized Wi-Fi analyzers to see which network you're connected to

 Customers installed before August 2019 were set up with two separate Wi-Fi networks by default.
 Since then, we switched to this unified mesh approach on all routers we deploy.